derekjhyang/OpenStack_Service_Deploy/README.md

 OpenStack_Service_Deploy
 ========================
-This script is for creating OpenStack Service database
+This script is for deploy OpenStack Services